 The momentum within the country has been to upgrade the fabric of buildings so that heat pumps can be utilised as the primary heating source.
-However, in order for heat pumps to be a viable option, buildings need to be insulated to a level where they have a Heat Loss indicator of 2.0 or less.
-SEAI define these dwellings as being 'heat pump ready' 3.
+However, in order for heat pumps to be a viable option, buildings need to be insulated to a level where they have a Heat Loss Indicator of 2.0 or less.
+SEAI define these dwellings as being 'heat pump ready' .
 If properties are not insulated to an adequately high level, then this technology is not suitable as a primary heat source.

-The government's climate action plan has set a Building Energy Rating (BER) of B2 as the target for the energy performance of retrofitted homes.
-This target is in line with current building regulations - 'Part L conservation of fuel and energy'4, which specifies that buildings undergoing 'Major Renovations'5 must achieve a BER B2 or 'Cost Optimal' level of energy performance.
+The government's climate action plan has set a BER of B2 as the target for the energy performance of retrofitted homes.
+This target is in line with current building regulations - 'Part L conservation of fuel and energy', which specifies that buildings undergoing 'Major Renovations' must achieve a BER B2 or a 'Cost Optimal' level of energy performance.